rptb1/tammy-norie/plan/unsinkability.rst

   If you break the boat into pieces, most of them float and some of them are liferafts.

+  My original spec was that if you cut the boat along any plane, both halves float.
+The idea of this being that it ensures the buoyancy is evenly distributed.
+It doesn't quite work for horizontal planes though!
+Perhaps there is something to retrieve from that.

 _`.req.suitable`

   Suitable for Tammy Norie [TODO: clarify -- is this just time and